 – Ariana from British Columbia

-It sounds like you’ve got a fabulous camping road trip to look forward to!
+It sounds like you’ve got a fabulous Washington Coast camping road trip to look forward to!

-As you head south from Bogachiel State Park (great choice for a stop by the way — all the beauty of the Hoh River Valley without the camping crowds) Highway 101 joins the coast for a stretch.
-Kalaloch National Park campground is here and it’s right on the wild beach, but it’s also the one campground in this national park that accepts reservations (and for all the campsites too) so not a good choice for spontaneous campers.
-Still, make a stop at Ruby Beach or Kalaloch Beach for a short hike.
+As you head south from Bogachiel State Park (don’t miss the Bogachiel River Trail–all the beauty of the Hoh River Valley without the crowds) Highway 101 joins the coast for a stretch.
+Kalaloch campground is here and it’s right on the wild beach, but it’s also one of only two campgrounds in Olympic National Park that accept reservations (and for all the campsites too) so it’s not a good choice for spontaneous campers.
+Still, make a stop at Ruby Beach or Kalaloch Beach for a short but breathtakingly beautiful hike.

 Highway 101 then leaves the coast again and heads towards Lake Quinault, where the south shore has three national forest campgrounds in close proximity (my favorite is Willaby Campground).
 You could camp here for the night and include a day hike up the Enchanted Valley Trail, one the most wildlife-rich hikes in Olympic National Park.

-Or push on further, continuing south on Hwy 101 through the towns of Hoqium and Aberdeen, then detour onto Hwy 105 heading west towards the coast again and the town of Westport.
-You might squeeze in a stop for Fish and Chips at One-Eyed Crab.
+Or push on further, continuing south on Hwy 101 through the towns of Hoquiam and Aberdeen, then detour onto Hwy 105 heading west towards the coast again and the town of Westport, Washington.
+(Road Food: squeeze in a stop for a basket of fish & chips at Bennett’s Fish & Chips downtown Westport).
 Three miles south of Westport is Twin Harbors State Park (pictured) with nearly 300 campsites.
 Grayland Beach State Park is south a bit further and more desirable because it isn’t bisected by the highway, though it has fewer campsites and is more likely to be full on a weekend.

 I would be remiss if I did not mention the beautiful and historic Cape Disappointment State Park at the mouth of the Columbia River and not far from the bridge to Astoria, Oregon.
 The truth is, you’d be quite rushed to make it here from Bogachiel in one day, leaving little time for exploring along the way.
 Cape D is one of the state’s finest parks, with two lighthouses, bluff trails and the awesome Lewis and Clark Interpretive Center.
 Camping is plentiful, but the park is so popular in summer that reservations are strongly recommended.